 Usage Guide

-Setup
+Setup and Installation

-To install the Python library, use pip from your Terminal.
+To install the kFinance Python Library:

 pip install https://kfinance.kensho.com/static/kensho_finance.tar.gz

-pip install --force-reinstall https://kfinance.kensho.com/static/kensho_finance.tar.gz
+pip install --upgrade https://kfinance.kensho.com/static/kensho_finance.tar.gz

 Basic Usage

 The LLM-ready API organizes data around a Ticker object.
 The Ticker object represents the combination of the company, the security, and the specific instance of the security trading on an exchange.
-Below is a example of how to retrieve information using the Ticker object:
+Below is an example of how to retrieve information using the Ticker object:

 from kensho_finance.kfinance import Client

-# Authenticate with one of the three methods below
+# Authenticate with one of the three methods below.

 client = Client()